Purplecannon/footnote/doc/WeeklyProgress.md

 - Wrote user-cases.
 Discussed with team for feedback.
 - Researched Figma app for initial frontend design.

+#### Lauren Y.
+- Wrote and discussed user-cases
+- Did research on video components and displays using video.js
+- Discussed database implementation with Mia about project and annotation fields
+- Drew out our UI for home page and the main project page

 ---

 ## Week 3